Dannyzen/csh02/week-03/big-o-examples.md

 # Big-O notation examples

-If you find bugs in these examples, please let me know via pull request. :)
+If you find bugs in these examples, or want to add some in your favorite language, please let me know via pull request. :)

 # O(1)